Higher-order phase reduction captures delay-dependent synchronization phenomena in physical oscillator networks: Delay-coupled Stuart--Landau oscillators

-\emph{Phase reduction shows delay-dependent synchronization.---} The phase equations that we derived for~\eqref{eq:sl_coupled} elucidate how the synchronization of the network depends on the time delay~$\tau$.
-Introducing the phase difference coordinate $\psi := \phi_1-\phi_2$ yields effective one-dimensional dynamics.
-In-phase synchrony corresponds to the equilibrium $\psi=0$ and anti-phase synchrony to the equilibrium $\psi=\pi$.
-Thus, the stability of these equilibria is crucial to understand the synchronization dynamics of the delay-coupled oscillator network.
+The phase equations~\eqref{psi_ord2} now allow to elucidate how the synchronization behavior of the network depends on the time delay~$\tau$.
+In the phase difference coordinates $\psi = \phi_1 - \phi_2$, \emph{in-phase synchrony} corresponds to the equilibrium $\psi=0$ and \emph{anti-phase synchrony} to the equilibrium $\psi=\pi$.
+Thus, the synchronization dynamics of the delay-coupled oscillator network depends on the stability properties of these equilibria.

-To first order, the time delay enters as a phase lag.
-Specifically, the phase equations~\eqref{ansatz2} truncated at first order imply that the phase difference~$\psi$ evolves according to

-governed by a single harmonic.
-The first-order approximation thus predicts that the synchronization behavior is fully determined by the effective phase lag~$\alph = \cc- \omega \tau$: The equilibrium $\psi=0$ is linearly stable for $\alph\in(-\frac{\pi}{2},\frac{\pi}{2})$, the equilibrium $\psi=\pi$ is linearly stable for $\alph\in(\frac{\pi}{2},\frac{3\pi}{2})$, and there is an exchange of stability in a degenerate bifurcation at $\alph\in\{\frac{\pi}{2}, \frac{3\pi}{2} \left( \equiv -\frac{\pi}{2} \right) \}$.
-These stability boundaries are depicted in Fig.~\ref{fig:SyncStabTeaser}(a) as vertical lines.
-At the same time, solving the time-delayed differential equations~\eqref{eq:sl_coupled} numerically shows that for coupling strength $\varepsilon=0.1$ the first-order approximation breaks down for time delays well below one period of the uncoupled SL oscillators; cf.~the shading in Fig.~\ref{fig:SyncStabTeaser}(a).
+To first order the time delay enters the reduction as a phase lag.
+Specifically, the dynamics for the phase difference truncated at the first order \eqref{psi_ord1} is governed by a single harmonic.
+Since in \eqref{psi_ord1} the time delay enters as a phase lag, the first-order phase dynamics predicts that the synchronization behavior is fully determined by the effective phase lag~$\alph = \cc- \omega \tau$: The equilibrium $\psi=0$ is linearly stable for $\alph\in(-\frac{\pi}{2},\frac{\pi}{2})$, the equilibrium $\psi=\pi$ is linearly stable for $\alph\in(\frac{\pi}{2},\frac{\pi}{2})$, and there is an exchange of stability in a degenerate bifurcation at $\alph\in\{\frac{\pi}{2},\frac{3\pi}{2}\}$.
+At the same time, solving the time-delayed differential equations~\eqref{eq:sl_coupled} numerically shows that for reasonable coupling strength the first-order approximation breaks down for time delays well below a single period: The coloring in Fig.~\ref{fig:figure2}(a) has a nontrivial dependence on~$\tau$.

-The second-order phase equations do capture the delay-dependence of the synchronization.
-With $\alph = \cc- \omega \tau$ as above, the phase dynamics~\eqref{ansatz2} truncated at second order evaluates to

-Note that the second-order terms introduce a second harmonic, and make the Fourier coefficients depend explicitly on the time delay~$\tau$.
-Linear stability of in-phase synchrony $\psi=0$ is determined by the Lyapunov exponent
+The second-order phase equations \eqref{psi_ord2} do capture the delay-dependence of the synchronization behavior.
+Note that the second-order terms in \eqref{psi_ord2} contain Fourier coefficients that depend explicitly on the time delay~$\tau$, meaning that $\tau$ does not enter the reduction as a phase lag.
+In the second-order phase reduction, linear stability of in-phase synchrony $\psi=0$ and anti-phase synchrony $\psi=\pi$ is determined by